When The Bullet Hits the Bone: A Story of Survival

 Years of therapy are helping.
 I’m learning to recognize that when my sadness, anger, anxiety or insomnia are disproportionate to what is happening in the present, it’s likely a result of being triggered back to a past trauma.
 Recognizing it has helped me cope.
 I thought EMDR, Eye Movement Desensitization and Reprocessing therapy sounded hokey and had it not been introduced to me by a therapist I already trusted, I likely would not have tried it.
 In EMDR your therapist gently guides you to recall the first time you felt the same feeling, pain, shame, grief or whatever “while simultaneously experiencing bilateral stimulation (typically eye movements)” which reduces the severity of the emotion associated with the trauma memories.
 It has helped.
 Emotional Freedom Technique (EFT), also called tapping, is another therapy for anxiety, (PTSD), and some other conditions.
 It is also said to help desensitize triggers and patients can learn to do it themselves.

 Writing has also always been cathartic for me, even if I never share it.
 It helps get it out of my head.
 Writing/sharing about these traumas took place over a very long period of time, untill I got to the point of putting it “out there.”
 I belong to several online support groups — some for various health challenges, adoption related groups, and some for emotional support.
-PTSD has been identified, given a name, survivors have not, until now.
-I am Mirah, CTS, a survivor of multiple traumas.
-It’s the hard knock life degree I’ve earned.
-If it applies to you feel free to use it.
-Decree yourself CTS.
-I hope it helps.
-Remember, your traumas are yours.
-They may be far worse than mine, or seemingly lesser.
+Your past traumas may be far worse than mine, or seemingly lesser.
 Weirder or more commonplace.
 It’s not a competition.
+Help is available.

 Child abuse, domestic violence, sexual harassment and assault take many forms and emotional abuse leaves lifelong scars without doing any physical damage.
 I am pushing through my fear to share, not for shock value nor for pity but because I couldn’t keep it all in any longer.